Muma Pădurii

-In Romanian folklore, Muma Pădurii ([ˈmuma pəˈdurij]) is an ugly and mischievous or mad old woman living in the forest (in the heart of virgin forests, in a hut/cabin or an old tree).
+In Romanian folklore, Muma Pădurii ([ˈmuma pəˈdurij]) is an ugly and mischievous or mad old woman living in the forest (in the heart of virgin forests, in a hut/cabin, or an old tree).
 She is the opposite of fairies such as Zână.
 She is also the protector of the animals and plants, brewing potions and helping injured animals.
 She cures the forest if it is dying and she keeps unwanted trespassers away by driving them mad and scaring them.

-She can be associated with witches (like the witch from the story of "Hansel and Gretel"), but she's a neutral "creature", harming only those who harm the forest.
+She can be associated with witches (like the witch from the story of "Hansel and Gretel"), but she is a neutral "creature", harming only those who harm the forest.

 Etymology

 Muma Pădurii literally means "mother of the forest", though "mumă" is an archaic version of "mamă" (mother), which has a fairy tale overtone for the Romanian reader (somewhat analogous to using the archaic pronouns like "thou" and "thy" in English).
-A few other such words, typically protagonists of folktales, have this effect.
+A few other words, typically protagonists of folktales, have this effect.